JamesBremner/morris/README.md

 1. User places red piece by clicking on empty position with mouse button
 2. Compuer replies by placing blue piece on random empty position
 3. If either player achieves mill, three pieces in a line, pop-up displays success message
+1. On acknowledge of success message, board is cleared for new game